Nxarrow-up-right + Angulararrow-up-right + NestJSarrow-up-right mono-repository starter with workflow automation.

 Preferred package manager

-npm - preferred package manager for dependencies installation in the
+npmarrow-up-right - preferred package manager for dependencies installation in the functions folder.

 Package scripts reference